US conservative figures cheer on Canadian trucker protest

 NEW YORK (AP) — Several conservative media figures in the U.S. have taken up the cause of Canadian truckers who have occupied parts of Ottawa and blocked border crossings to protest COVID-19 restrictions and vaccine mandates.

-Fox News Channel’s Sean Hannity cheered the truckers on while showing three live reports from Ottawa this week, while Tucker Carlson’s online store is selling “I (heart) Tucker” t-shirts edited to say “I (heart) Truckers.”
+Fox News Channel’s Sean Hannity cheered the truckers on while showing four live reports from Ottawa this week.
+Tucker Carlson’s online store is selling “I (heart) Tucker” T-shirts edited to say “I (heart) Truckers.”

-“Please tell these truckers that the American working people, people in this country, stand in solidarity with what they are doing and for the freedom movement that they’re leading,” Hannity told reporter Sara Carter on his show Wednesday.
-She delivered his message to protesters in Ottawa.
+“Send our solidarity, love and support to all of the brave people who are there,” Hannity told Fox reporter Sara Carter, who was with the protesters in Ottawa, on his show Thursday.
+“Don’t give up.”

+The Canadian protesters are decrying vaccine mandates for truckers and other COVID-19 restrictions and are railing against Prime Minister Justin Trudeau, though many of the country’s infection measures are already rapidly being lifted as the omicron surge levels off.
+Parts shortages caused by the protests have rippled through the auto industry on both sides of the U.S.-Canadian border.

 In a bulletin to local and state law enforcement officers, the U.S. Department of Homeland Security warned that it has received reports of similar protests being planned in the United States.

-The agency said the protest could begin in Southern California as early as this weekend and potentially spread to Washington around the State of the Union address in March.
+The agency said the protests could begin in Southern California as early as this weekend and potentially spread to Washington around the State of the Union address in March.

-COVID-19 vaccines, usually administered in two doses and supplemented with a booster shot, are considered highly effective in preventing serious illness and death.
-Some people can still get the coronavirus, particularly the Omicron variant, while vaccinated, but most cases are mild.
-The vast majority of people who get serious cases of the disease are unvaccinated.

 Between Jan.
-18 through Wednesday, Fox News Channel has devoted 8 hours, 43 minutes of airtime to the story, according to the liberal watchdog Media Matters for America, which frequently criticizes the network.
+18 through Thursday, Fox News Channel has devoted 10 hours and 8 minutes of airtime to the story, according to the liberal watchdog Media Matters for America, which frequently criticizes the network.

 “Nobody wants giant bridges shut down,” Shapiro said.
 “Obstructing traffic is bad no matter what you are protesting for.
 However, the cause of this protest happens to be righteous.”

 The lead story on the Red State website for a time Thursday was headlined, “East Bound and Down: US Truck Convoy is Being Planned, Could Be Headed to DC.”
-Reporter Sarah Lee mocked a “very silly” piece in Politico that quoted an analyst, who works for a think tank that tracks extremism, that she sees worrying parallels to the buildup before the Jan.
+Reporter Sarah Lee mocked a “very silly” piece in Politico that included a quote from an analyst who works for a think tank that tracks extremism, who noted worrying parallels to the buildup before the Jan.
 6 U.S. Capitol insurrection.

 Hannity’s support for what Ontario Prime Minister Doug Ford has called an occupation comes after months where he decried violence and destruction of property at some Black Lives Matter protests in the United States.

-The difference, he said, is the Canadian “Freedom Convoy” is peaceful.
+The difference, Hannity asserted, is the Canadian “Freedom Convoy” is peaceful.
 On Monday, Hannity interviewed a reporter from the conservative website Rebel News, who described the Ottawa protest site as a “family environment” and “like a Canada Day festival every day.”

 The protests have been largely peaceful, although some residents have complained of harassment and there is an arson investigation tied to one incident.
 Shapiro said critics of the truckers are guilty of “nutpacking,” or focusing on a crazed person and linking them to the entire protest movement.